denoland/manual/runtime/web_platform_apis.md

 # Using Web Platform APIs

-Deno aims to use web platform APIs (like `fetch`) instead of inventing a new proprietary API where it makes sense.
-These APIs generally follow the specifications and should match the implementation in Chrome and Firefox.
-In some cases it makes sense to deviate from the spec slightly, because of the different security model Deno has.
+One way Deno simplifies web and cloud development is by using web platform APIs (like `fetch`) over proprietary APIs.
+This means If you've ever built for the browser, you're likely already familiar with Deno, and if you're learning Deno, you're also investing in your knowledge of the web.

+## Supported APIs

-Here is a list of web platform APIs Deno implements:
+Here's a list of supported web platform APIs Deno implements:

 - [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob)
 - [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel)